Neonatal Seizures: Causes, Types of Infant Seizures, and Diagnosis

 Diagnosing infant seizures

-The primary diagnostic test for verifying seizure activity and determining the part of the brain affected is an electroencephalogram (EEG).
+The primary diagnostic test for verifying seizure activity is an electroencephalogram (EEG).
 During an EEG, electrodes are temporarily attached to the baby’s head.
-The electrodes read the electrical activity of the baby’s brain and show the changes that occur over time.
+The electrodes read the electrical activity of the baby’s brain, show the changes that occur over time, and what part of the brain is affected.
 The results appear on-screen as well as on printed strips.

 Treatment for infant seizures

-When neonatal seizures occur, they must be treated immediately because even a single seizure can cause or worsen brain damage.
+When neonatal seizures occur, they must be treated immediately.
+Even a single seizure can cause or worsen brain damage.
 Doctors must find what’s causing the seizures and address the issue quickly.

 What do I do if my baby has a seizure?